Stove Help & Advice Home

 The heat output of wood burning and multifuel stoves is measured in kW.
 A kW is around 3400 BTU's.
 We have a kilowatt calculator which you can use to give you a guide to what the heat output of your stove should be - you simply enter in the dimensions of your room.
 You can then search for stoves by heat output.

-In line with the European EN standards the heat output (and efficiency) of stoves are now measured in the following way:
+In line with the BS and European EN standards the heat output (and efficiency) of stoves are now measured in the following way:

 - The manufacturer gets to specify a refuelling period, with a minimum period of 45 mins and no upper limit.